-- Avoiding doctor’s appointments so as not to receive feared diagnosis of serious illness.
+- Avoiding doctor’s appointments so as not to receive a feared diagnosis of serious illness.

 - Worrying about your health to the point that it disrupts your job, relationships, and enjoyment of your life.

-- Not feeling reassured by doctors when they tell you you’re healthy, or results that come back negative for a feared health condition.
+- Not feeling reassured by doctors when they tell you that you’re healthy, or not being reassured by results that show you do not have a feared health condition.

 - Repeatedly checking your body for disease.

 - Intense worry about an existing medical condition or a medical condition that runs in your family.

 It’s common for people with illness anxiety to have other mental and physical health conditions as well, like:

 Illness anxiety does not correlate with having any particular physical disease.

 Current Psychiatry states that, “a doctor-patient relationship based on mutual trust and respect is vital” when treating a patient with health anxiety.

 If a patient feels comfortable with and truly trusts their doctor, they are more likely to accept reassurance and a clean bill of health when it comes from them.
 Once a trusted doctor has ruled out serious ailments with tests and examinations, treatment includes: